 - Death benefits tax on payment of benefits to non-dependants

-Based on the ATO’s interpretation, even when the benefits are paid to dependants (and then tax-free benefit payments), any tax on capital gains from the sale of fund assets would still be payable where no reversionary beneficiary was in place.
+Based on the ATO’s earlier interpretation, even when the benefits are paid to dependants (and then tax-free benefit payments), any tax on capital gains from the sale of fund assets would still be payable where no reversionary beneficiary was in place.

 Source: The original source of this tax approach to fund earnings when a pension member dies, was an ATO interpretative decision from 2004, ATO ID 2004/688: Superannuation Exempt income – segregated current pension assets.
 Quoting from the ATO decision: “Where a fund ceases to have a current pension liability due to the death of a sole member with no contingent pension payable, the assets cease to be ‘current pension assets’ and the income is no longer exempt pension income.
 As a result the exemption provided for by section 282B of the ITAA 1936 ceases to apply.”